sunnybala/sunnybala.github.io/_posts/2017-05-28-python-video-loop-detection.md

 Great, we've made some cool glitch art.
 What actually appears to be happening is that these are just a bunch of artifacts in the frame coming from the fact that the video is compressed.
 Because of the lossy compression, two frames that originally were identical might get a little distored by this noise and will no longer be numerically the same (though they are visually).

+The **hash** function will turn an image (an array) into an integer.
+If two images are exactly the same, the hash function will give us the same integer.
+If the two images are different, we'll get a different integer.
+The behavior we actually want is that that if two images are only *slightly* different we'll get the same exact integer.

+The Introducing **perceptual hashing**.
+Unlike normal hashing or cryptographic hashing, inputs that are close together will come out of the hash being identical.
+A similar approach is apparently used by reverse image searching websites, which just crawl the web and hash images they come across.
+Since a given picture exists at ton of resolutions and croppings all over the internet, it's computationally conveneint to check for other things that have the same hash.

+The ImageHash library implements several popular image hashing algorithms.
+Let's try swapping it in to the original code.

 #### ? ? ?